MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 ### Q3.
 How frequently is analytics data calculated?

 A3.
 Currently, analytics data is calculated once a week.
-For subsequent runs of an existing pipeline, new data will be available every Monday.
+For subsequent runs of an existing pipeline, new data will be available during the first part of every week.

 ### Q4.
 Given the potentially large file size, how can the data be processed efficiently?